unycode2021/n8n-custom-odbconnect/README.md

-Sure!
-Here's a README format for setting up an ODBC DSN on a Windows 64-bit architecture:

----

 # Setting Up an ODBC DSN on Windows 64-bit

 This guide provides step-by-step instructions to set up an ODBC Data Source Name (DSN) on a Windows 64-bit system.